-The College is committed to providing a learning and working environment that promotes personal integrity, civility, and mutual respect where individuals are free from sexual harassment.
+Blessing-Rieman College of Nursing & Health Sciences is committed to providing a learning and working environment that promotes personal integrity, civility, and mutual respect where individuals are free from sexual harassment.
 Consistent with this commitment, the College's Non-Discrimination Notice, and the U.S. Department of Education's implementing regulations for Title IX of the Education Amendments of 1972 ("Title IX") (see 34 C.F.R. § 106 et seq.), the College prohibits Sexual Harassment that occurs within its Education Programs and Activities pursuant to this Sexual Harassment Policy ("Policy").